beejjorgensen/bgc/src/bgc_part_0400_pointers.md

 seen an actual use for the pointer variable, but we're taking small steps here so that no one gets lost.
 So now, let's introduce you to the anti-address-of operator.
-It's kind of like what `address-of` would be like in Bizarro World.
+It's kind of like what `address-of` would be like in Bizarro World.[i[Pointer types])]

 ## Dereferencing {#deref}

-A pointer variable can be thought of as _referring_ to another variable by pointing to it.
+[i[Dereferencing](]A pointer variable can be thought of as _referring_ to another variable by pointing to it.
 It's rare you'll hear anyone in C land talking about "referring" or "references", but I bring it up just so that the name of this operator will make a little more sense.

 When you have a pointer to a variable (roughly "a reference to a variable"), you can use the original variable through the pointer by